 - If you previously received smoker rates, the MIB knows for 7 years.

 - Your life insurance policy could end up being worthless.

-The whole point of life insurance is to protect your family, business or estate…why risk leaving them in financial ruins?
+The whole point of life insurance is to protect your family, business, or estate…why risk leaving them in financial ruin?

 Failing to disclose smoking status may render your policy worthless, leaving your beneficiaries in a jam.